 Are You Still A Tanning Addict?

 The cycling culture loves a tan.
-While you may not have the archetypal cyclist’s tan, that has creosote colored legs, you notice those who do.
+While you may not have the typal cyclist’s tan, the one with creosote-colored legs, you notice those who do.

 That is a lot like the dog chasing cars.
 “What are you gonna do with it when you catch it?”
 It is not normal looking, and if you are not careful, there will be pre-cancerous places where the seams rub the skin that has had this much sun.